AdobeDocs/commerce-marketplace/src/pages/guides/sellers/business-value.md

 ## Relevancy

 -  Create an app or extension that addresses a specific business case or solves a common problem faced by merchants.
--  Take a survey to see what extensions are already available on Commerce Marketplace.
+-  Take a survey to see what extensions and apps are already available on Commerce Marketplace.
--  Differentiate your extension from other solutions.
+-  Differentiate your extension or app from other solutions.
 Be innovative, and do not copy ideas from other developers.

 ## Pricing